axibase/atsd-use-cases/tutorials/subtract-subsequent-values/README.md

 ## Dataset

-The sample dataset in this article is represented by:
+The sample dataset in this tutorial is represented by:

 * Entity `hetzner`
 * Metric `outage-tickets`